Cp-Youfy/DiscordSheetsBot/README.md

 `index.js` and `deploy-commands.js` is template code copied from the [discord.js guide](https://discordjs.guide/#before-you-begin).
 It's a very helpful guide!

+# CONSTANTS.json
+Do change: `INVITE_LINK`, `BOT_NAME`.
+Everything else can be kept constant.
+CDs are in seconds and anything above 100 is likely in milliseconds, but you can look it up based on its usage.

 # config.json
 You need to create a `config.json` file in the root directory.
 It is very important to keep this file secret, especially your bot token; don't commit the file to GitHub!
-Feel free to change the cooldowns (CD / seconds) to suit your needs, but note that the `ADMIN_ID` user is immune to the cooldowns.
+Feel free to change the cooldowns (CD / seconds) to suit your needs, but note that `ADMIN_IDS` users is immune to the cooldowns.
 With the current code, here are the variables you will need to define:

 ```json
 {